ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 5, 1240:**

+I've just posted Quiz 0 to our GitHub repo.
+This is basically a take-home quiz, with the goals of making sure you are ready to use OMSI and R. Instructions are in the document.

+There will be no quiz in discussion section next week.
+Instead, Yuyi will lecture on a certain R programming trick that you will likely find useful later in the course.

 **April 5, 1015:**

 As stated in the course flyer, this is a 4-unit class.
 The number of units must be 4; it is not optional.